 If Vietnam isn’t at the top of your travel list, it should be.
-From breathtaking sceneries to can’t-get-enough of cuisine, it’s a country that you can’t help but fall in love with.
+From breathtaking sceneries to can’t-get-enough of Vietnamese cuisine, it’s a country that you can’t help but fall in love with.
 Here’s our pick of the 15 best places to visit in Vietnam to inspire your trip.

 By Sophie Carroll and Julianna Barnaby